Helco/PLocalSim/README.md

 ### Many many thanks to:

+*  [ae-code](https://github.com/ae-code) - for the Javascript, Dictionary, AppSync and AppMesage API
 *  [David Konsumer](https://github.com/konsumer) - for the new README
 *  [robhh](https://github.com/robhh) - for their AppTimer implementation
 *  [Otto Greenslade (Chaotic)](http://dribbble.com/chaotic) - for their pebble pictures